CrowdStrike/aws-elastic-beanstalk-integration/README.md

     command: "sh scripts/install_falcon.sh"
 ```

+> [!NOTE]
-This config will execute the falcon install script we previously created at runtime.
+> This config will execute the falcon install script we previously created at runtime.

 ## Deploying the example application